oscarabreu/URL-Shortener/README.md

 Use a BoltDB file with a bucket named `pathstourls`.
 Store key-value pairs where the key is the path, and the value is the corresponding URL.

+## Credits

+This program is based on tutorials by [John Calhoun](https://github.com/joncalhoun).
+I followed along with his guidance, and will expand upon it.
+Special thanks to John for his valuable teachings and resources.